tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 ```
 where,

-`logdir` = This is the directory where model is saving new checkpoints during the training.
-User does not need to change is path.
+`logdir` = This is the directory where the model is saving new checkpoints during the training.The User does not need to change this path.

-<em>Note: Tesnorbaord can sometimes fail to load.
-Use of google chrome is highly recommend since other browser have known issues.
-If nothing else work, use the following command instead to initiate the tensorboard.
+<em>Note: Tesnorboard can sometimes fail to load.Please use the following command instead to initiate the tensorboard.
 ```
 $ conda activate tf1_12_gpu
 $ tensorboard --logdir=model_training_checkpoints/ -host localhost --port 8088
 ```
 </em>

-Since the training can be computationally intensive.
-To see the resource allocation, start a new instance of the terminal/ command prompt and run the following
+Since the training can be computationally intensive, to see the resource allocation, start a new instance of the terminal/ command prompt and run the following
 ```
 $ nvidia-smi -l 100
 ```